 In the Greek pilot the iFLEX Assistants (and associated AFM components) are tailored for single family houses in three locations: Athens, Thessaloniki and Volos.
 The flexibility in these households is provided by white goods that can be controlled remotely.
-The main focus will be on water boilers that are controlled via a relay.
-Additionally, appliance control via smart plugs will be investigated.
-The approach for demand side flexibility with these types of assets is based on rescheduling the assets without compromising user preferences.
+From AFM perspective, the primary focus in on water boilers that can be controlled via a relay.
+In Greece, it is common for the people to heat the water in their boiler just before they take the shower.
+This is done by manually controlling a relay, and the storage capacity of the boiler is not typically utilized.
+The approach for demand side flexibility is based on rescheduling the assets without compromising user preferences.
 Users define their personal preference for asset schedule and the AFM component utilizes this to plan optimal schedules.
-Figure 19 illustrates this process and depicts the user preferences and schedule allocated by the AFM component.
+Figure 20 illustrates this process and depicts the user preferences and schedule allocated by the AFM component.
 It also highlights the up and down flexibilities calculated based on the user preferences.